Created by M.E. Chaber

 So I was surprised to hear from Crossen’s literary executor, way back in February 2000, that they’d unearthed the last Milo novel, Death of the Brides, which Holt had refused to publish back in the seventies because it contained an unflattering portrait of then-president, Nixon, and a spy mission to Vietnam.
 There was some discussion of possibly publishing it, and possibly some of the other books in the series.
 But it was only in 2020 that pulp publisher Steeger Books announced their ambitious plans to to reissue twenty-three vintage novels and stories by M.E.
 Chaber, promising “mile-a-minute action and breezily readable entertainment for suspense buffs.”

 Among the goodies to come are the first paperback edition of Born to Be Hanged, the last-published book in the series, and Death to the Brides will finally see the light of day.
-Also in the works is The Twisted Trap: Six Milo March Stories, which collects for the first time stories previously only in magazines.
+Also in the works is The Twisted Trap: Six Milo March Stories, which collects for the first time the stories previously seen only in magazines back in the fifties and sixties.

 - “I have been reading the Milo March series from the beginning and have a question about his disappearing son.
 In the very early books, March meets and marries a girl named Greta from East Berlin, then befriends and plans to adopt a street urchin from Spain named Ernesto.
 After that flurry of activity, Greta is ignored for a few books, then it’s mentioned in passing that she and March are now divorced.
 But poor l’il Ernesto is never heard from again.
 What’s up with that?